bcgov/cas-registration/docs/backend/data-models.md

 ```

 This ensures that once a report version is submitted, its associated data cannot be modified, maintaining an audit trail and compliance with reporting requirements.

-### Design Considerations

-When adding new models to the reporting app, keep these principles in mind:

-- **Include `report_version` FK**: Ensure any data model related to a report version includes a direct foreign key to `ReportVersion`, even if it's also related to another entity.
-- **Consider Metabase queries**: Design your model relationships with analytics in mind.
-Denormalization is acceptable when it significantly improves query usability and performance for analytical purposes.